tiredofit/docker-invoiceninja/README.md

 * * *
 ## About

-This will build a Docker Image for [invoiceninja](https://invoiceninja.net/) - An invoicing tool
+This will build a Docker Image for [Invoice Ninja](https://invoiceninja.org/) - An invoicing tool

 * Automatically installs and sets up installation upon first start

 ## Maintainer